febriliankr/old.febrilian.com/content/blog/are-our-advices-as-good-as-we-would-like-to-think/index.md

 ---
-title: "Are Our Advices as Good as We'd Like to Think? 🗿"
+title: "Are Our Advices as Good as We Would Like to Think? 🗿"
 date: "2020-10-14T18:38:03.284Z"
 description: "Sometimes I give advice to people, but were these really good advices?
 Or is it just my brain tricking me into thinking that I got everything figured out?"
 ---